ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/IntroDSA.rst

    If so, this will probably make the implementation more complicated.

 #.
 Are all data items processed in some well-defined order,
-   or is search for specific data items allowed?
+   or is searching for specific data items allowed?
    "Random access" search generally requires more complex data structures.